Martin/General Dynamics RB-57F Canberra: Design and development

-Another obvious change was the replacement of the Wright J65 turbojets with Pratt & Whitney TF33-P-11 turbofan engines.
+Another change was the replacement of the Wright J65 turbojets with Pratt & Whitney TF33-P-11 turbofan engines.
 The TF33s gave the aircraft more than double the thrust of the B model.
 The RB-57F was also fitted with two detachable Pratt & Whitney J60-P-9 turbojets mounted in pods attached to the wings outboard of the main engines.
 These auxiliary engines were air-started and only for use at altitude in flight.
 At altitudes above 40000 ft, the J60s generated about 3300 lbf of thrust each and increased the maximum altitude of the RB-57F by 2000–3000 ft.

 To perform their Pakistani mission, the two prototypes were equipped with high-gain phased array antennas in their wingtips, an extended radome, and a canister package developed by HRB-Singer known as "System 365" installed in the bomb bay.
 The size of two 55 USgal drums, System 365 was a semi-automatic signal collection system that used 12 continuously scanning receivers and had a manual fixed-frequency coverage capability with pre-selected frequencies.
 The system automatically recorded up to six hours of collected signals on tape.

 The extensive modifications of Pee Wee III resulted in virtually a new aircraft and new serial numbers for fiscal year 1963 were assigned to the 21 modified aircraft.